aws-samples/aws-step-functions-etl-pipeline-pattern/README.md

 ## High level work flow

 1. User uploads a csv file.
-AWS S3 Notification event tiggers a AWS Lambda function
+AWS S3 Notification event triggers a AWS Lambda function
 2. AWS Lambda function starts the step function state machine
 3. AWS Lambda function validates the schema and data type of the raw file
 4. AWS Glue Crawler create the schema of the raw file and move the file to stage folder
 5. AWS Glue job transform, compress and partition the raw file into Parquet format
 6. AWS Glue job also move the file to transform folder.
 7. AWS Glue Crawler create the schema from the transformed file .
 The Resulting Schema can be used by analytics job
-8. AWS SNS sends succesful notification
+8. AWS SNS sends successful notification
 9. File moved to error folder if validation fails
 10. AWS SNS sends error notification for any error inside workflow
 11. Amazon Athena used for any adhoc query on partitioned dataset.